microsoft/ApplicationInsights-Kubernetes/examples/BuildOutOfContainer/Readme.md

 This is an example when building the application out of the container.

+## Prepare this example to try it locally

+There are some placeholders to update if you want to run this by yourself:

+* Edit [appsettings.json](./appsettings.json), update the `ConnectionString`.
+You can get a connection string from Azure Portal UI on your application insights resource.
+Refer to [Connection strings](https://docs.microsoft.com/en-us/azure/azure-monitor/app/sdk-connection-string) for more details.

+* In the following steps, when build / push the images, replace `dockerhubaccount` with your own account name.
+Also, update it in [K8s.yaml](./K8s.yaml) so that the image pull will success.

 ## Build the container

 * Build/Publish the binaries locally